 Whether you are welding or cutting metal, the key is speed.
 As already described earlier, shorter exposure to heat leaves a lesser HAZ.

 The possibility to optimise speed comes down to the equipment and machine operators.
 Knowing your way around setting up the machines to best performance leads to great results.

 After the formation of the HAZ, it is possible to treat the metal to regain some of its lost strength.

 In the case of welding, this may be carried out using pre- or post-weld treatment.
 Altering the phase of the metal evenly ensures a lesser effect regarding the surrounding metal.

-Solution annealing is something that helps in case of steels.
+Annealing is something that helps in the case of steel.
 The method includes heating the metal and holding it at a specific temperature to fortify the elemental bonds.

 Mechanical finishing can help with the aesthetic side.

-One way to do it is using sandpaper to remove the heat tint created by oxidation.
-This will expose the layer underneath and lead to chromium self-passivation in case of stainless steels.
+One way to do it is by using sandpaper to remove the heat tint created by oxidation.
+This will expose the layer underneath and lead to chromium self-passivation in the case of stainless steel.
 However, the weakening of the part is also a possibility.